Cobliteam/docker-kafka/README.md

 Fork Legacy
 -----------

-This image/repo was originally forked from [relateiq/kafka].
-My original motivations for forking were:
+This image was forked from [ches/kafka], which was itself forked from [relateiq/kafka].
+The original motivations for forking were:

 - Change the Kafka binary source to an official Apache artifact.
 RelateIQ's was on a private S3 bucket, and this opaqueness is not suitable for a